 Since Google really cares about delivering the best possible experience to the users, they always rank fast loading pages higher than slow pages.

 Optimizing WordPress and reducing your site’s loading time is essential to improve your SEO.
-Your site’s loading speed has become a very important factor in terms of search engines rankings.
+Your site’s loading speed has become a very important factor in terms of search engine rankings.

 To speed up your WordPress site is really not such a difficult task, and it’s something that you must address and if you want to have better chances to be in the top positions of Google and other SERPs.